-Colleagues from North Tees and Hartlepool NHS Foundation Trust have been sharing their well wishes for the happy retirement of a well-respected Trust director in October.
+Colleagues have been sharing their well wishes for the happy retirement of a well-respected Trust director in October.

 Lynne Taylor, director of planning and performance, shared an emotional adieu with staff from across the Trust.
 Colleagues joined the event online and in-person to share their congratulations and celebrate Lynne’s long and successful career at the Trust.